metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 Beginning at 2nd level, you have the following benefits:
 • You have advantage on saving throws against disease and being poisoned, and you have resistance to poison damage.
-• You don’t need to eat, drink, or breathe.
+• You don't need to eat, drink, or breathe.
-• You don’t need to sleep.
+• You don't need to sleep.
 When you take a long rest, you must spend at least four hours in an inactive, motionless state, rather than sleeping.
 In this state, you remain semiconscious, and you can hear as normal.

 #### Inner Power: Share Undeath

 Beginning at 13th level, when necromantic powers that give you life begin to unravel, those energies can affect those around you.
-If you drop to 0 hit points and don’t die outright, cast Raise Dead.
+If you drop to 0 hit points and don't die outright, cast Raise Dead.

 #### Last Gasp: Audience with Death

-Beginning at 17th level, when at death’s door, you can converse with the powers of death.
+Beginning at 17th level, when at death's door, you can converse with the powers of death.
 You have advantage on death saving throws, and whenever you make a death saving throw, your spirit can ask an entity of death a question that can be answered with "yes," "no," or "unknown."
 The entity answers truthfully, using the knowledge of all those who have died.

 \page